iamdanielv/RancherDesktopDemo/ubuntu.md

 ✔ KVM OK
 ```

+### ⚠️ Troubleshooting: KVM Permissions

-if not, you will need to change the permissions for your user.
+if you get an error, you will need to change the permissions for your user.
 You can do this by running the following command in a terminal window as root (or sudo):

 ```bash
 sudo usermod -a -G kvm "$USER"